 - Cycle discounts: save up to 32 per cent against the cost of a cycle;

 - Home technology: take a private lease on the latest PCs, laptops, tablets and smart TVs.
-Staff will enter into a three year agreement for 36 monthly gross salary deductions, which means a saving in tax and national insurance.
+Staff will enter into a two year agreement for monthly salary deductions, which means a saving in national insurance and pension where applicable.
 Eligibility criteria exist for this scheme.

 - Green travel loan scheme: an interest-free loan towards an annual season ticket to get you from home to work;